Literacy Support Teachers

-Program: This program is offered to all 1st and 2nd grade teachers Monday through Thursday.
+Program: This program is offered to all students.
 Teachers modify their progams to include this "second dose" intervention within their classroom.

 Rationale: Many Nipomo students need continuous support as they acquire and grow in the English Language.
 The focus of this intervention centers on vocabulary development, explanation, and the opportunity to take the risk and speak in their new second language.

 Program: Students experience the Into English language development program.
 The sessions begin as a group singing a few songs and then break into two small groups for read aloud, retells, and group discussions.
 Some weeks include short plays the students act out for each other.
 Each Into English thematic unit includes a short art lesson as a culminating activity.

 Participation: Recommendation at grade level SST.
 Students participate until appropriate progress is achieved.

 Rationale: Bring the community back to school after the school day ends to provide activities for the child and family.

 Program: Bright Futures includes free after school day care, special enrichment clases, and literacy tutoring.
 Students check in and are given a small snack to get them through the afternoon.
 Teachers pick up the students and return to the classroom for 45 mintues of specialized instruction.